-Still another question, can I find Oplopanax elatus , which is the best drug for treating schizophrenia?
+Still another question, can I find Oplopanax elatus , which is the best drug for the treatment of schizophrenia?

 Thank you for your reply Sincerely, Vladimir of Litovel

 Dear Mr. Vladimir,

 Let's go now to triple ginseng ( Panax trifolius ).
 To be honest, ginseng triangles are not just in the middle of my interests.
 Missing information was taken from the web sites of botanists Daniel Reed ( http://2bnthewild.com/ ) and François d'Aillon ( http://www.labunix.uqam.ca/ ).

 Ginseng triplets contain at least 4 species of panaxoside ( Lee1981tta ) in a small but non-zero amount, the total plant content of which is 0.0061%, or about 500 times less than in the ginseng .
 The root has a spherical shape, it is edible and in America it is called 'ground nut', or nutmeg.

 There is no scientific research on the healing of the tribal ginseng, but according to the ethnobotanical data, Cherokee Indians have used it for cutting wounds as an anti-hemorrhage treatment.

 We do not help you with the last question, with the planting of seedlings of TČM plants Oplopanax elatus .
 What you tell me about his effect on schizophrenia is something new to me.
 For example, a recent Korean study ( Yang2010opf ) does not mention such an indication in Oplopanax elatus .
 For another discussion, I first need to know the source from which your claim to the effect of O. elatus on schizophrenia originates.